-Today, Jesus continues to capture the hearts and minds of many people through the community we call "the church".
-Bridge Groups exist to provide a smaller environment within the church where people can grow relationally and do life together.
+many people through the community we call "the church".
+Life Groups exist to provide a smaller environment within the church where people can grow relationally and do life together.
 But God's mission for Christians is more than just being in community with one another.
 He also calls His followers to tell others about Him so they can know Him as well.
-Forest Hill's mission, vision and values are rooted in the Bible and over 2,000 years of this Christian movement that centers on Jesus Christ.
-We created Bridge Groups as a place to live out the greater mission of God to be in community and invite others into the goodness of the gospel.
+Forest Hill's mission and vision are rooted in the Bible and over 2,000 years of this Christian movement that centers on Jesus Christ.
+We created Life Groups as a place to live out the greater mission of God to be in community and invite others into the goodness of the gospel.